widdix/aws-cf-templates/docs/ecs.md

 * `vpc/zone-*.yaml`

 ## Using a dedicated load balancer for the service
-This template describes a fault tolerant and scalable ECS service that uses a dedicated load balancer for the service.
+This template describes a fault tolerant and scalable ECS service that uses a dedicated load balancer for incoming traffic.

 ![Architecture](./img/ecs-service-dedicated-alb.png)